ThangMinhCao/closest-pair-doubling/README.md

-# Finding CLosest Pair of Points using Doubling Algorithm
+# Closest Pair Doubling Algorithm
 Algorithm to find the closest pair of points using doubling technique